alibaba/HandyJSON/README.md

 ## Feature

-* Deserialize JSON to Object (classes and structs) / JSON反序列化至对象
+* Deserialize JSON to Object (classes and structs)

-* Support most all types in Swift / 支持类型完善
+* Support most all types in Swift

-* Naturally use object property name for mapping, no need to specify a mapping relationship / 自动使用对象属性名做映射，无须手动指定
+* Naturally use object property name for mapping, no need to specify a mapping relationship

-* Custom transformations for mapping / 可自定义映射关系和转换过程
+* Custom transformations for mapping

-* Type-Adaption, such as string json field maps to int property, int json field maps to string property / 类型自适应，如String字段映射到对象的Int属性，Int字段映射到String属性等
+* Type-Adaption, such as string json field maps to int property, int json field maps to string property

 ## Requirements

 * iOS 8.0+

-* Xcode 8.0+

 * Swift 2.3+